Cloud Agent Health, Resource Locking, and Scheduling

 Bench is degraded

-A degraded bench can still receive runs in v0.7.
+A degraded bench can still receive runs.

 Review warnings before relying on results, especially for release evidence or customer demos.